MilliporeSigma

 Articles

-The introduction of LAP and water-dispersible photoinitiator nanoparticles of TPO, enables the development of novel formulations for 3D bioprinting, tissue engineering applications, and device manufacturing.
+Water-dispersible photoinitiator nanoparticles enable novel formulations for 3D bioprinting, tissue engineering, and device manufacturing.

 Related Content